zzzprojects/EntityFramework-Extensions/docs/pages/api/bulk-savechanges.md

 {% endhighlight %}

 ## Purpose
-Using the `ChangeTracker` to detect and persist change automatically is great!
-However, it leads very fast to some problem when multiples entities need to be saved.
+Using the `ChangeTracker` to detect and persist changes automatically is great!
+However, it leads very fast to some problems when multiple entities need to be saved.

 `SaveChanges` method makes a database round-trip for every change.
-So if you need to insert 10000 entities, then 10000 database round-trip will be performed which is INSANELY slow.
+So if you need to insert 10000 entities, then 10000 database round-trips will be performed which is INSANELY slow.

-`BulkSaveChanges` work exactly like `SaveChanges` but reduce the number of database round-trips required to greatly helps to improve the performance.
+`BulkSaveChanges` works exactly like `SaveChanges` but reduces the number of database round-trips required to greatly help improve the performance.

 ## Performance Comparisons